 We operate through a number of consolidated controlled entities in China.
 Mr. Mo, Mr. Dai and Ms. Huang, together hold 100.0% of the equity interest in these consolidated controlled entities.
 The interests of Mr. Mo, Mr. Dai and Ms. Huang as the controlling shareholders of the consolidated controlled entities may differ from the interests of our company as a whole, as what is in the best interests of our consolidated controlled entities may not be in the best interests of us and our other shareholders.
-We cannot assure you that when conflicts of interest arise, Mr. Mo, Mr. Dai and Ms. Huang will act in the best interests of our company or that conflicts of interest will be resolved in our favor.
-In addition, Mr. Mo, Mr. Dai and Ms. Huang may breach or cause our consolidated controlled entities and their respective subsidiaries to breach or refuse to renew the existing contractual arrangements with us.
+We cannot assure you that when conflicts of interest arise, Mr. Mo, Mr. Dai and Ms. Huang may breach or cause our consolidated controlled entities and their respective subsidiaries to breach or refuse to renew the existing contractual arrangements with us.
 We rely on Mr. Mo, Mr. Dai and Ms. Huang to comply with the laws of China, which protect contracts and provide that directors and executive officers owe a duty of loyalty to our company and require them to avoid conflicts of interest and not to take advantage of their positions for personal gains.
-We also rely on Mr. Mo to abide by the laws of the Cayman Islands, which provide that directors have a duty of care and a duty of loyalty to act honestly in good faith with a view to our best interests.
+We also rely on Mr. Mo to abide by the laws of the Cayman Islands, which provide that directors have a duty of loyalty to act honestly in good faith with a view to our best interests.
 However, the legal frameworks of China and the Cayman Islands do not provide guidance on resolving conflicts in the event of a conflict between the laws of China and the Cayman Islands regarding which corporate governance regime controls.
 If we cannot resolve any conflicts of interest or disputes between us and Mr. Mo, Mr. Dai or Ms. Huang, we would have to rely on legal proceedings, which could result in disruption of our business and subject us to substantial uncertainty as to the outcome of any such legal proceedings.

 In addition, Mr. Dai continued to be a nominee shareholder of our certain consolidated controlled entities following his resignation from our board of directors in February 2016.
 We did not exercise, nor did we designate any third party to exercise, the call option under the Structure Contracts to acquire from Mr. Dai the equity interests he holds in our consolidated controlled entities.
 Although the relevant Structure Contracts to which Mr. Dai is a party remain to be effective and binding, we cannot assure you that we will be able to fully exercise our contractual rights against Mr. Dai (e.g., to request him to sell his equity interests in our consolidated controlled entities to us when permitted by applicable PRC laws).
 Nor can we assure you that Mr. Dai will not act against the best interests of us and our other shareholders in the future since he no longer owes any fiduciary duties to our company.
-Should we encounter any difficulties in exercising our contractual rights under the Structure Contracts against Mr. Dai to retain our control over such consolidated controlled entities, our business, financial condition and results of operations will be materially and adversely affected.
+Should we encounter any difficulties in exercising our contractual rights under the Structure Contracts against Mr. Dai to retain our consolidated controlled entities, our business, financial condition and results of operations will be materially and adversely affected.